AutoMiningToken/amtEnviroment/MODIFICATIONS.md

 This document outlines the modifications made to standard libraries in the AMT project to ensure compatibility with the Solidity version used and to adapt certain functionalities to our specific requirements.

+## Main reasons

+To implement a Time-Weighted Average Price (TWAP) oracle for a Uniswap v2 pool, we aimed to use the existing contract with minimal modifications, as referenced in:

+- Uniswap Documentation on Oracles: https://docs.uniswap.org/contracts/v2/concepts/core-concepts/oracles
+- Example Oracle Simple Contract in Uniswap's Repository: https://github.com/Uniswap/v2-periphery/blob/master/contracts/examples/ExampleOracleSimple.sol.

+Given the original contract's compatibility with older versions of Solidity, most modifications to the standard libraries were made to ensure compatibility with this oracle.
+These changes are largely isolated to this aspect of the project and do not significantly impact other areas.
+We have made a concerted effort to thoroughly document these modifications to ensure transparency and ease of understanding.

+After weighing the pros and cons of using the Uniswap-provided oracle versus developing our own system for interacting with on-chain Cumulative Price Data, we concluded that adjusting the existing libraries was preferable to creating an entirely new interaction system from scratch.
+This decision was made to leverage the proven reliability of Uniswap's oracle while minimizing development overhead and potential risks associated with a custom implementation.

 ## Note on Diffs

 The specific changes made to these files can be viewed in the diffs provided in the repository: `fixedPoint.patch` and `pancake_changes.diff`.
 The diff is against the original files fixedPoint.sol from the @uniswap library and from the pancakeExchangeContract of the [oficial pancake respository](https://github.com/pancakeswap/pancake-smart-contracts/tree/master/projects/exchange-protocol)